 Finally, we also relate to the vast literature on the political economy of government debt.
-The work of Alesina and Tabellini (1990), Persson and Svensson (1989), and Battaglini and Coate (2008) are key references from this branch of the literature.4 A closely related paper is the one by Müller, Storesletten and Zilibotti (2016) who study a political-equilibrium model with switches between left and right-wing governments.
+The work of Alesina and Tabellini (1990), Persson and Svensson (1989), and Battaglini and Coate (2008) are key references from this branch of the literature.5 A closely related paper is the one by Müller, Storesletten and Zilibotti (2016) who study a political-equilibrium model with switches between left and right-wing governments.
 The main difference with our work is that Müller et al. (2016) abstract from sovereign default.

 Layout.
 Section 2 presents our empirical findings.
 Section 3 introduces a quantitative model of sovereign borrowing, default and political elections.
 Section 4 discusses the calibration of the model.
 Section 5 explains the main results and quantitative implications of the theory.
-Section 6 concludes and an empirical appendix can be found at the end of the manuscript.
+Section 6 concludes and an appendix (containing details about our data as well as showing robustness of our results) can be found at the end of the manuscript.